How long will the State incentive program be available?

 How can I determine my adjusted gross income (AGI) for eligibility?

 EV consumers can determine their AGI by checking their most recent state or federal income tax return.
 The State of Vermont income tax form, IN-111, lists AGI on line 1 – labeled “Federal Adjusted Gross Income”.
-The federal income tax form, IRS 1040, lists AGI on line 11 of the 2020 and 2021 form.
+The federal income tax form, IRS 1040, lists AGI on line 11 of the 2022 form.
 For applicants who have not filed a recent tax return, documentation may be required to calculate income if they are subject to an incentive audit.
 Examples of additional documentation that may be required includes W2s, bank statements, or other income verification documentation requested by the State of Vermont.

 Are used EVs eligible for any incentives?

 The State EV incentive program is only available for new electric vehicle purchases.
 However, the MileageSmart program is available for lower income households purchasing an eligible used EV and many electric utilities offer incentives on used EV purchases.
+Used EV purchases made in 2023 or later may also be eligible for a Federal Tax Credit.

 Can I receive a State incentive and a Utility incentive?